-And he wouldn’t be alone.
-It is widely expected that one of his former team-mates, Cech, will take up the Technical Director job upon his retirement.
-Throughout his playing career Cech was the closest of the playing staff to Abramovich and he could be the link between boardroom and pitch that Chelsea have been desperate for.
+And he isn't alone.
+One of his former team-mates, Cech, has taken up the Technical Director job.
+Throughout his playing career Cech was the closest of the playing staff to Abramovich and he should be the link between boardroom and pitch that Chelsea have been desperate for.

 Are Chelsea going to instantly start playing kids and see all their problems solved?
 No - don’t be ridiculous.
 For starters they are losing the best player in the Premier League, that in itself is going to have a big impact on this team.
 Furthermore, these young players will need time, just as the people coaching them, but in the long-term that patience could reap vast rewards.
 In a few years Chelsea could be competing at the top table with a team built on home-grown players.

 This should not be mistaken as a suggestion that Chelsea should look to build a totally home-grown squad.
 Like Liverpool have done they should not be afraid of adding elite players to the squad.
 Liverpool’s smart business and trust in younger players had got them so far but it felt like the additions of Alisson, Fabinho and in particular Virgil van Dijk pushed them over the edge.